-At Muhibbah's project sites and subsidiaries such as MSI, MASI, CiTech and Muhibbah Equipment Division, we implement an operational control plan on waste management in accordance with the Environmental Quality (Scheduled Waste) Regulations, 2005.
-Common hazardous wastes generated within projects and by subsidiaries are contaminated containers, filters, gloves & rags including spent lubricating and hydraulic oil.
+At Muhibbah's project sites and subsidiaries such as MSI, CiTech, Muhibbah Equipment Division and decommissioning yard, we implement an operational control plan on waste management in accordance with the Environmental Quality (Scheduled Waste) Regulations, 2005.
+Common hazardous wastes generated within projects and by subsidiaries are contaminated containers, filters, gloves and rags including spent lubricating and hydraulic oil.
 All of these are wastes being managed properly from the stage of generation until disposal based on regulatory requirements.